 Your first step towards getting a VA loan is to obtain your certificate of eligibility (COE).

 It’s straightforward for you to do this yourself via the VA’s website.
 If you’re a veteran, you’ll need to upload your DD214 form.
 If you’re still serving, you’ll need a statement of your service signed by your “adjutant, personnel office, or commander of the unit or higher headquarters.”
 Whoever prepares it will know the information it must contain.

 However, it’s even easier to get your lender to do this work for you.
 If you provide your DD214 or statement of service, then the lender can get your COE directly from the VA on your behalf.

 If you’re an eligible veteran, your basic entitlement is $36,000.

 It’s a common misconception that this means you can only borrow $36,000.
-But in fact, this is the cash sum the VA will pay to your mortgage lender should you default on your loan — either $36,000 or 25% of the total loan, whichever is less.
-This means for zero downpayment most VA-approved lenders will loan you $144,000 on a basic entitlement.
+In fact, this is the cash sum the VA will pay to your mortgage lender should you default on your loan — either $36,000 or 25% of the total loan, whichever is less.
+This means for zero down payment most VA-approved lenders will loan you $144,000 on a basic entitlement.

 But, what if you want to buy a home in a state where home prices are much higher?
 This is where your bonus entitlement can help.
 It’s also sometimes referred to as second-tier entitlement.